-Lawmakers, aides and others sheltering inside Capitol describe chaos
+Lawmakers, aides and others sheltering inside Capitol describe chaos; at least 1 dead

 Vice President Pence vowed criminal consequences

-Security officials rushed Vice President Pence to shelter as House Speaker Nancy Pelosi reported she was "safe" from an undisclosed location as other Congress members were being evacuated by Capitol Police.
+Security officials rushed Vice President Pence to shelter as House Speaker Nancy Pelosi reported she was "safe" from an undisclosed location while other Congress members were being evacuated by Capitol Police.

 Lawmakers, staffers, journalists and others working inside the U.S. Capitol shared updates on the chaos after a mob stormed into the building Wednesday amid a protest over the 2020 presidential election results.
+At least one woman, described by police as a "civilian," died.

 Rep. Kevin McCarthy, the House minority leader, said in an interview on Fox News that he overheard on a police officer’s radio a report of shots fired.